kopia/kopia/site/content/docs/Getting started/_index.md

 drwxr-xr-x     38701570 2019-06-01 20:11:32 PDT kdb9f41fc8db5c45b1aec06df001be995  themes/
 ```

-For each directory entry, Kopia stores its name, size, attributes and object ID which has the contents of a file or directory.
+For each file/directory in a directory, Kopia stores its name, size, attributes and object ID which has the contents of the file or directory.

-To examine contents of files use `kopia show` passing the object identifier of either file or directory:
+To examine contents of files, use `kopia show` while passing the object identifier of the file or directory you want to examine:

 ```shell
 $ kopia show 8c9e27bed2f577b31b07b07da4bdfffb
 ```

-Directories are stored as JSON objects, so it's possible to see their contents as if they were regular files (`-j` displays pretty-printed JSON):
+Directories are stored as JSON objects, so it's possible to see their contents as if they were regular files using `kopia content show` along with the the directory's object identifier (the `-j` option displays pretty-printed JSON):

 ```shell
 $ kopia content show -j kb9a8420bf6b8ea280d6637ad1adbd4c5
 ```

-Which returns:
+This command returns:

 ```json
 {